 Correlation analysis is a method for measuring the degree to which the values of two variables change together across different samples.
 The correlation coefficient quantifies the strength of the relationship between two variables and is a unitless number that varies from -1 to +1.
 The magnitude of the correlation coefficient is the standardized degree of association between the two variables.
 The sign is the direction of the association, which can be positive or negative.
 A coefficient near 0 indicates that the two variables are not related.
 A negative coefficient indicates that as the value of one variable increases, the other decreases.
-A positive coefficient indicates that as the value of coefficients indicate stronger associations; however, in some cases small coefficients may be due to a nonlinear relationship.
+A positive coefficient indicates that as the value of one variable increases the other also increases.
+Larger absolute values of coefficients indicate stronger associations; however, in some cases small coefficients may be due to a nonlinear relationship.